surifirstpin/biplus_documentation/docs/README.md

 ### Self-Serve
 A self-servive Anyone can use Bi+ to analyze and visualize their data, and get entrusted with the right insights.
- A self-service data-discovery environment enables users to easily Analyse search for information, interact intuitively with their data
+ A self-service data-discovery environment enables users to easily Analyse, search for information, interact intuitively with their data

 ### Trusted Data Analytics Culture